Bringing you the latest news & resources in eye health

 Generally it is done with surface laser to refine the refractive result 2-3 months after the original surgery, or occasionally with a secondary intraocular lens, or an intraocular lens exchange.
 In certain cases, this is more likely than others, such as a very short or very long eye, or in those patients where they may have had LASIK many years ago.

 Trifocal intraocular lenses are a great addition to what is possible for patients today.
-They have been available in Australia for three years now, and there are three different versions from different manufacturers.
+They have been available in Australia for seven years now, and there are three different versions from different manufacturers.
 They are all good and mostly differ in the platform which is used, but also slightly in the range at which the reading and intermediate is best.
 This requires a discussion as to what would best suit an individual patient.
 It is great to have these choices available.